 Supervised clinical experiences (1,000 hours) across the lifespan are required and made available in a variety of settings.
 Clinical settings in the community mental health system and in programs serving the severely mentally ill population are emphasized as part of the clinical experience.

-At the completion of the OHSU School of Nursing psychiatric mental health nurse practitioner program, the graduate will demonstrate not only the general DNP competencies but also the following PMHNP competencies:
+At the completion of the OHSU School of Nursing psychiatric mental health nurse practitioner program, the graduate will demonstrate not only the general DNP student learning outcomes but also the following PMHNP outcomes: